deshev-tds/smallpie/README.md

 # smallpie
 Meeting intelligence, but cute :3

-Version 0.6 (frontend + local Python pipeline)
+Version 0.6.1 (frontend + local Python pipeline)

-smallpie is a tiny, browser-based (explicity mobile-friendly), tasty, portable prototype that turns meetings (ones that it can listen to from your phone, computer, raspberry, your grandma's laptop...) into structured transcripts, analysis, and actionable items.
+smallpie is a tiny, browser-based (explicity mobile-friendly), tasty, portable prototype that turns meetings (ones that it can listen to from your phone, computer, raspberry, your grandma's laptop...) into structured transcripts, analysis, and actionable items sent to your email minutes after the meeting ends.

+No data is being kept long-terms, each session data is flushed after the final email is sent to the user. smallpie doesn't need your data for "improving the product quality" or to "keep in touch with the latest promotions".

 The system currently has two main components:

-- Frontend (Vite + Tailwind, mobile-friendly, runs anywhere)
+- Frontend (Vite + Tailwind, mobile-friendly, but runs anywhere where a modern browser and a mic exists - to be tested on a fridge soon)
-- Python pipeline (local Whisper.cpp + GPT-5.1 analysis)
+- Python pipeline (local Whisper.cpp + semantic diarization + LLM analysis)

-The backend with WebSockets arrives in version 0.7.
+The backend with real-time transcription and acoustic diarization arrives in version 0.8.x.

-## Nov 16, 2025: v0.6.0 - Streaming Transcription Architecture
+## Nov 16, 2025: v0.6.1 - Streaming Transcription Architecture

 ### Added
 - Introduced a new **live transcription orchestrator**, enabling